ID3-finalProject-archive/swat/README.md

 # swat
-This repo contains the final projects of S.W.A.T teams.
+This repo archives selected final projects from S.W.A.T teams in the course "Introduction to Design Track 3" (a.k.a, Android App Development), which has been offered at the Faculty of Engineering, Kyoto Univerity of Advanced Science (KUAS) since 2020.
+Current students are encouraged to expand and further develop these projects.
 Apps are classified using the [App Store Categories](https://developers.apptweak.com/reference/app-store-categories).

 * Game
   - [JankenGame](https://github.com/ID3-finalProject-archive/swat/tree/main/2020_JankenGame)